yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

 | 1  | 0  |   1       |  Preset |
 | 1  | 1  | $\times$   |  Invalid|

-There are explanation for signals:
+Here are the explanations for input signals:

 * $S$: high-level effective, **Preset** signal
 * $R$: high-level effective, **Reset** signal

-The clock-triggered RS-flip-flop can control its on/off state by $CLK$ signal, but it still take attention to make inputs to satisfy $RS = 0$.
+The clock-triggered RS flip-flop can control its on/off state by the $CLK$ signal, but it still requires attention to make the inputs satisfy $RS = 0$.

-After add some extra logical gates on
-RS flip-flop, we can to satisfy this constraint by default， that's  following flip-flops we will discuss: D flip-flop, T flop-flop and JK-flip-flop.
+After adding some extra logical gates on the RS flip-flop, we can satisfy this constraint by default， that is the following flip-flops we will discuss: D flip-flop, T flip-flop and JK-flip-flop.

 # D Flip-flop

-The D flip-flop add a **NOT** gate in RS flip-flop and connect $S$ and $R$:
+A D flip-flop is constructed by adding a **NOT** gate to an RS flip-flop and connecting $S$ and $R$ to the input $D$:

 <img style="max-width:400px;" src="./clk-drive-d-flip-flop.svg"/>

-We can obtain the inputs of RS flip-flop: $
+We can obtain the inputs of the RS flip-flop as follows: $
 \begin{cases}
 S = D \\\\
 R = \overline{D}
 \end{cases}
-$, then we know D flip-flop satisfy the constraint
+$, From this, we know that the D flip-flop satisfies the constraint
-$RS=\overline{D}D = 0$, We can obtain State Equation of
-D flip-flop from RS flip-flop:
+$RS=\overline{D}D = 0$, We can obtain the state equation of the D flip-flop from the RS flip-flop:

 $$
 \begin{aligned}